Appeal For Information On Working Conditions At Yorkshire and Lincolnshire Power Stations

 Eric’s family remain devastated by their loss and continue to hold many questions regarding how he came to develop mesothelioma.

 While sadly it’s too late for Eric, his family is determined to honour his memory by establishing the facts he was unable to share before his death.
 Therefore, we would be hugely grateful to anyone who could come forward and shed light on the conditions he may have faced during his career.
 Any information could genuinely make a big difference.”
-Nick Woods - Associate Solicitor
+Nick Woods - Associate Paralegal

 Eric, who married Jeanette on 18 March 1967 in Sheffield, worked for the industrial painting firm J D Tighe Ltd between 1972 and 1980.